“Dr. Melfi’s Very Own Episode”

 The rape scene itself is an unexpectedly violent twist.
 Even though it’s incredibly realistic, it’s something that shouldn’t happen to such a morally righteous character.
-As Dr. Melfi walks through the parking garage after work one night, she is suddenly attacked from behind, and beaten.
-The man drags her to the stairwell, and penetrates amidst screams of pain, every second as harrowing as it sounds.
+As Dr. Melfi walks through the parking garage after work one night, she is suddenly attacked from behind.
+The assailant drags her to the stairwell and penetrates amidst screams of pain, every second as harrowing as it sounds.

 I applaud actress Lorraine Bracco for her brave performance here.
 Very few actresses could pull this off so convincingly, so heartbreakingly.
 In truth, it’s such an unfortunately painful scene — John Patterson’s camera keeps the rapist’s bare, thrusting ass in frame for an excruciatingly long time.

-And, when it is finally over, how does it fit into The Sopranos universe?
+And when it is finally over, how does it fit into The Sopranos universe?
 The entire episode plays out as a topical moral dilemma, which somewhat means the topic at hand is just a cruel plot device.
 Nevertheless, the storyline is defensible, in my opinion, because it is necessarily reprehensible.
-The static camera and uncomfortably dingy setting make this one of the most credibly realistic rape scenes in cinematic history, therefore providing an honest depiction of the most evil atrocity that can be committed.
+The static camera and uncomfortably dingy setting make this one of the most credibly realistic rape scenes in cinematic history, therefore providing an honest depiction of one of the most evil atrocities that can be committed.